EJP-C-arouNd

 Contact: jeroen.zethof(at)rptu.de

-2) Freeze-thaw effect on organic matter mineralization
+2) Freeze-thaw effect on the mineralization of organic matter

 Supervisors: Dr. Jeroen Zethof, Johanna Maria Zimmermann, Dr. Klaus Schützenmeister, Prof. Dr. Hermann Jungkunst